 In this new body of work, Adolphs adopts a larger scale.
 She states:

 The photographs I work with are mostly very small, and in blowing them up, the figures and objects in the image become increasingly abstract, so I am required to create detail that isn’t there.
-But at the same time, it is important not to get too tied down in detail.
+But at the same time, it’s important not to get too tied down in detail.

-The work brings to mind Edward Hopper — the American artist of empty spaces — whose characters offer us the chance to reside within their space for a while.
+The work brings to mind Edward Hopper – the American artist of empty spaces – whose characters offer us the chance to reside within their space for a while.
 They too are far from home; we see them in the hotel, the gas station, the coffee shop in a foreign city.
-Both artists de-emphasise tone to flatten out the surface area and hence, create a sort of emotional vacuum that facilitates a melancholic yearning.
+Both artists de-emphasise tone to flatten out the surface area and create an emotional vacuum that facilitates a melancholic yearning.
 We project our craving for connection onto these anonymous subjects, but we take comfort in their solitude.
-In Adolphs’s paintings, we get a little closer, and then we discover why these characters are so familiar: we see them in ourselves.
+In Adolphs’s paintings, we get a little closer, and then we discover why these characters are so familiar: We see them in ourselves.

 Elle Charalambu, 2019